 Classic Car Road Trip Normandy: The Pegasus Memorial Museum in Ranville has been designed to resemble a glider from the front, the museum houses numerous objects from the first action on D-Day, such as an airborne jeep, uniforms, equipment, photographs and a Rupert, one of the paradummies dropped over Normandy, the dummies were created to decieve the Nazi forces during the D-Day landings.

-Classic Car Road Trip Normandy: One of the objects exhibited in the Pegasus Memorial Museum in Ranville is the bagpipe of Bill Millin, more commonly known as Piper Bill or the Mad Piper.
+Classic Car Road Trip Normandy: One of the objects exhibited in the Pegasus Memorial Museum in Ranville is the bagpipe of Bill Millin, commonly known as Piper Bill or the Mad Piper.
 Bill Millin is best remembered for playing the bagpipes whilst under enemy fire during the D-Day landings.
 Bill Millin was the personal piper to Simon Fraser,15th Lord Lovat, commander of the 1st Special Service Brigade.
-Bill Millin survived WWII.
+Millin survived WWII.
+He became well-know from the 1962 film 'The Longest Day'.

 Classic Car Road Trip Normandy: The Veterans Charity Memorial and the original Pegasus Bridge are situated in the grounds of the Pegasus Memorial Museum in Ranville.
 The memorial is dedicated to the men of the 6th Airborne Division who landed at Ranville in the early hours of 6th June 1944, they captured intact two road bridges and liberated Ranville and Bénouville.
 Operation Deadstick was the codename for the operation to capture the two important bridges.